 Let us look calmly at the case: A sovereign State, in the peaceful enjoyment of the rights guarantied by the Constitution, has been invaded by an armed force, not foreign mercenaries, but citizens of the same Confederacy, and her people shot down in the public highways.
 The question is a natural one -- Why is this thing done?
 Why is murder and rapine committed? -- And who are the perpetrators? -- The answer is found in the fact, that the State whose territory has thus been invaded, is a Southern State in which the institution of slavery exists according to the law and the gospel; and the actors in the terrible drama were but carrying out the precepts and teachings of our Northern brethren.
 The "irrepressible conflict" between the North and the South then, has already commenced; to this complexion it must come at last.

 How does the Daily Herald portray Brown's raid on Harper's Ferry?
-(As a violent criminal invasion of a peaceful state supported by a "hopelessly abolitionized" North.)

 What does the raid signal to them?
-(The start of a civil war.)

 General Discussion Questions\